 Even people who didn’t know Sgt.
 Bolinski did things to support her.
 Like Girl Scout Troop 8131, who sent Bolinski’s unit in Kuwait homemade cookies after they heard the news.

 Sgt.
 Bolinski’s body arrived at Scott Air Force Base near St. Louis at 2 p.m.
 Her family, friends, members of the military and Illinois Governor JB Pritzker were at the Air Force base.

 Gov. Pritzker ordered all flags to fly at half-staff from sunrise on Tuesday, March 19 until sunset on Thursday, March 21 in honor of Sgt.
 Bolinski.

-Over the weekend, volunteers placed flags along the funeral procession route.
+The weekend before her body was brought home, volunteers placed flags along the procession route.